 At 8.5 million square kilometers, Brazil is the largest country in South America and the fifth largest in the world.
 Its population — more than 192 million — is also the fifth largest on earth.
+Reliable communications are needed.

 Responsible for securing this huge, dispersed population is Brazil's federal police department, Departamento de Polícia Federal, or DFP.
-To keep its officers connected, the police rely on INTEGRAPOL, the National Integrated Radio Communication Network from Airbus.
+To keep its officers connected, the police rely on PROAMATEC, the National Integrated Radio Communication Network from Airbus.

-That big job takes a big network
+A big job takes a big network

-- Five regional networks based on TETRAPOL IP
+- Five regional networks based on Tetrapol IP

 - 27 tactical management sites